 (2) In conclusion, Jesus asks “If David calls him (Jesus) Lord, how can he be his son?”
 The Messiah’s point here is that he cannot merely be David’s son but more than that.
 The Messiah is here declaring that he is more than a human being (a physical descendant of David), in the words of one commentary I wholeheartedly agree—“There is but one solution of this difficulty.
 Messiah is at once inferior to David as his son according to the flesh, and superior to him as the Lord of a kingdom of which David is himself a subject, not the sovereign.
 The human and divine natures of Christ, and the spirituality of His kingdom—of which the highest earthly sovereigns are honored if they be counted worthy to be its subjects—furnish the only key to this puzzle.”

 In conclusion, we find that Van Zyl’s argumentation does not by any means hold up to the Biblical stance of the Messiah.
 All of the arguments proposed by Van Zyl lacks substance, and are based on serious misinterpretations of the Trinitarian position as well as the inconsistent claims that he cannot back up concerning Unitarianism.
 In such respect, we witness typical Unitarian apologetics where Unitarianism is merely assumed without any proof given.
 As many before me have quite emphatically stated, monotheism does not by any stretch of the imagination automatically prove Unitarianism.
-It is worth nothing, that I am very sure that Van Zyl’s motives were probably good, he has however stripped the glorious Lord Y’shua of all his glory, a figure which has been the source of unfailing love and comfort to me as well as others.
+It is worth noting, that I am very sure that Van Zyl’s motives were probably good, he has however stripped the glorious Lord Y’shua of all his glory, a figure which has been the source of unfailing love and comfort to me as well as others.
 I appeal to Van Zyl and other Unitarians, to recognize their supreme error in denying the deity of the weighty figure of the Nazarene.
 Jesus Christ, Y’shua the Anointed One, is worthy of our greatest devotion and praise—He is the perfect Light unto the world.
 In closing, I cite:

 “Kiss the Son, lest he be angry, and ye perish [from] the way, when his wrath is kindled but a little.
 Blessed [are] all they that put their trust in him.”
 (Psalm 2:12, King James Version).